Fellowship for Visual Artists

 Why did you eliminate the emerging and mid-career categories?
 Will you still be awarding Fellowships to emerging and mid-career artists?

 This change addresses a concern that applicants have been telling us over the years—artists don’t want to be categorized by career level.
-This was especially true of artists whose professional history doesn’t fit neatly into categories.
-As a result, we no longer require that artists place themselves into these categories as part of our application process.
+This was especially true of artists history does not fit neatly into categories.
+As such, we no longer require that artists place themselves into these categories as part of our application process.

 Will you be holding How to Apply workshops?